 Learn how to make the best gluten-free vanilla cupcakes with this quick and easy recipe!
-Moist and fluffy cupcakes are ideal for birthdays and celebrations because with such a superb taste, no one knows they are GF!
+I’ve created the ideal ingredient ratios for a soft, fluffy crumb, yet moist with a rich creamy vanilla flavor.
+These homemade cupcakes are ideal for birthdays and celebrations because with such a superb taste, no one knows they are GF!

-If you have been disappointed by dry, crumbly gluten-free cupcake recipes, I want you to know you don’t have to settle for subpar results!
-The techniques perfected in my gluten-free cookbook and chocolate gluten-free cupcakes means you can have your cake and eat it too!
+If you have been disappointed by dry, crumbly gluten-free cupcake recipes, I want you to know you don’t have to settle for subpar results.
+I have over 15 years experience baking and perfecting a complete gluten-free dessert collection.
+Luckily the tricks aren’t hard, you just have to be in the know.

 Melted butter also helps with coating gluten-free flour, eliminating any grittiness and adding a rich, buttery flavor.
-However, an easy dairy-free adaptation is included below!
+Creamed butter doesn’t pull this off as well, which is why my go-to soft and chewy homemade gluten-free chocolate chip cookies also uses this hack.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)